 NSF NRT Understanding the Brain: Neurophotonics

-Boston University proudly announces the start of the National Science Foundation National Research Traineeship Program (NRT) Understanding the Brain: Neurophotonics (NSF NRT UtB: Neurophotonics).
-See flyer for more information and for new graduate students apply here.
+Boston University proudly announces the start of the National Science Foundation Research Traineeship Program (NRT) Understanding the Brain: Neurophotonics (NSF NRT UtB: Neurophotonics).
+See flyer for more information.
 This is a university-wide community of doctoral students in biology, neuroscience, biophysics, and engineering with focused professional development and graduate training in neurophotonics.

 For current BU graduate students who participated in or missed the introductory meetings, linked are the slides that were presented.

 Prof. Alberto Cruz Martín describes the interdisciplinary nature of the NSF NRT UtB: